 All students who desire to enroll in graduate courses at CMU must complete an application to the respective graduate program, along with all official transcripts.
 Students must have a minimum cumulative GPA of 3.0 to enroll in the graduate program.
 Following acceptance into the graduate program, students then may apply to specific graduate programs as outlined in this section of the catalog.
 Students may need to meet additional admission requirements for specific programs.
-A $25 application fee must accompany the application.

 Credit Hour Definition